 Mills College has a goal of Zero Waste, a whole system approach toward achieving the most efficient use of our resources.
 At Mills, we conserve and reuse materials first, then maximize diversion of materials from the landfill into recycling and compost systems.
-We also purchase recycled materials for everyday use, such as 30% post-consumer context copy paper.
+We also purchase recycled materials for everyday use, such as 100% post-consumer content copy paper.

 According to the Zero Waste International Alliance, Zero Waste means that all discarded materials are designed to become resources for others to use; that communities actively use products that can be reused, recycled or composted; and to eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.

-Why should Mills community members prioritize putting materials in the correct bin?
-When we direct our food scraps, coffee cups and food-soiled paper into the compost bin, these materials are taken to a commercial facility and turned into compost.
-Compost is then sold to local farms to replenish depleted soil with the nutrients and carbon that healthy plants need.
-Some of the fruits and vegetables from these farms are then sold to the Dining Services, closing the loop locally.
+When we direct our food scraps, food-soiled paper, and other compostable materials into the compost bin, these materials are taken to a commercial facility and turned into compost.
+Compost is then sold to farms to replenish depleted soil with the nutrients and carbon that healthy plants need.

-When banana peels and apple cores go into the landfill, they do not biodegrade gracefully or become a useful resource.
-Rather, compostables in the landfill form methane, a greenhouse gas that is 20 times more potent than carbon dioxide.
+Compostables in the landfill, however, form methane, a greenhouse gas that is 20 times more potent than carbon dioxide.